hoodoo-digital/acme/README.md

     };
     ```

+3. Run `acme init` inside the `ui.frontend` directory and follow the prompts to create your `acme.settings.json` file as described in the "Configuration File" section of this document.

-3. Inside your `package.json` add the following commands to the `scripts` section
+4. Inside your `package.json` add the following commands to the `scripts` section

     ```
-    "storybook": "start-storybook -s ./src/main/webpack/static,./ -p 9001",
+    "storybook": "start-storybook -s ./storybook-assets -p 9001",
     "acme": "DEBUG=acme:* acme pull --config acme.settings.json -d storybook-assets && DEBUG=acme:* acme create -s storybook-assets"
     ```

-4. Add an `acme.settings.json` file inside the `ui.frontend` directory as described in the "Configuration File" section of this document.

 5. Ensure the AEM Core Component packages and sample content is installed on the instance specified in your `acme.settings.json`.
 The sample content installs to this location: `/content/core-components-examples/library`.

 With those steps complete you can now run `npm run acme` to pull the component markup from your AEM instance and automatically generate Storybook stories inside your project.

 Once `acme` has finished run `npm run storybook`.